anty-filidor/knapsack-problem/README.md

 full.
 This method has been implemented as function _knapsack_gd_ in the script [greedy_method.py](./greedy_method.py).

-Of course this method, as all heuristics, didn't guarantee to obtain optimal solution.
+Of course this method, as all heuristics, didn't guarantee to get optimal solution.

 ## Setting up experiment

-To answer the question "which of two methods is better" we prepared an experiment to compare (1) time efficiency and (3) correctness of algorithms as a function of data complexity.
+To answer the question "which of two methods is better" we prepared an experiment to compare (1) time efficiency and (2) correctness of algorithms as a function of data complexity.

 ### Data generator

 As first step, a utility that generates data with varying 'complexity' was implemented.
-Every tuple of created dataset had to meet following conditions:
+Every individual of created dataset had to meet following
+conditions:

 - sum of weights of items must be smaller than _1.3C_
 - each item can have weight from range _[1, 10]_